avisemler/series-generator/README.md

 # series-generator
-Generates the series mentioned in chapter 1, excercise 7 of A Concise Introduction to Pure Mathematics.
+Generates the sequence mentioned in chapter 1, excercise 7 of A Concise Introduction to Pure Mathematics.